AeroWidescreen/NFSHDReflections/README.md

 ## FAQ
 Q: **Is this compatible with other mods?**
 A: I can't make any promises.
-It's been tested with Widescreen Fix, XtendedInput, Extra Options, and Unlimiter.
+It's been tested with Widescreen Fix, Xbox 360 Stuff, XtendedInput, Extra Options, and Unlimiter.
 All texture mods and car mods should work.

 Q: **What are the system requirements?**
 A: It depends on your resolution, settings, and other graphical enhancements being used.
 For 1080p, an NVIDIA GTX 1060 / AMD RX 480 should be more than enough for the default configuration.

 Q: **Why is a No-CD fix required?**
-A: Need for Speed games have protections (DRM) that make it difficult to view and modify their code, so No-CD patches are often recommended when using ASI scripts.
-Additionally, the memory addresses in my scripts are all hardcoded and it's not something I can easily change.
+A: Need for Speed games have protections (DRM) that make it difficult to view and modify their code, so No-CD patches are often recommended when using ASI mods.
+Additionally, the memory addresses in my mods are all hardcoded and it's not something I can easily change.

-Q: **Why don't I have water reflections like your screenshot of Need for Speed Most Wanted?**
+Q: **Why is the Widescreen Fix recommended?**
-A: Install Xbox 360 Stuff Pack.
-My screenshot simply demonstrates the improvement in resolution and detail.
+A: Most features I make are often designed to work with the Widescreen Fix.
+Carbon's "ReflectionContrast" (HD Reflections) and "LightingFix" (Widescreen Fix) features are a good example of this.
+The Widescreen Fix also provides a solid foundation that everyone should use, since it corrects visual and technical errors the PC ports have.

  ## Credits
 [Aero_](https://github.com/AeroWidescreen) : Creator of NFS HD Reflections.